 The DOL says compensation should be reasonable, reasonable by whose standards?
 Who will be the actual judge of the term “reasonable?”
 The DOL makes this statement but leaves no actual guideline for what to consider reasonable compensation.
 Is that not a complete reversal of thinking, a guideline that is completely impossible to understand?
 Are commission and fees compensation?
 How about a situation where an agent makes both?
 Is that “reasonable?”

-On top of the reasonable question, the DOL also states that you must conduct your business in a favorable manner.
-Exactly what does that mean and whose definition of favorable manner would one emulate?
-If you conduct yourself in a favorable manner and it doesn’t meet the acceptable business model the government sets, what happens?
+On top of the reasonable question, the DOL also states that you must favorably conduct your business.
+Precisely what does that mean and whose definition of favorable manner would one emulate?
+If you favorably conduct yourself and it doesn’t meet the acceptable business model the government sets, what happens?
 How can I meet their standard if I run my business from my house and drive in my car to visit people in their homes?
 Is that a favorable manner?
-The insaneness of those who concept of these rules, bureaucrats in Washington, are making without any real life (in the trenches) experience is beyond unbelievable.
+The insaneness of those who conceived of these rules, bureaucrats in Washington, are making without any real life (in the trenches) experience is beyond unbelievable.

-After having to adjust to even more levels of regulations think how many agents and advisors will simply find other areas of employment.
-The cost associated with this new rule will cause many fine agents to move on.
-This of course means that those who stay will be able to charge what they wish because those who stay will be those with a digital arena to protect, the ROBO advisors.
+After having to adjust to even more levels of regulations think how many agents and advisors will find other areas of employment.
+The cost associated with this new rule will cause many excellent agents to move on.
+This, of course, means that those who stay will be able to charge what they wish because those who remain will be those with a digital arena to protect, the ROBO advisors.

-The survivors will simply use algorithms to preset agendas based on the collection of data imputed by the client at a computer keyboard.
-The actual plan will also be pre-set based on the same guidelines for time of retirement and with the pre-approval of the DOL.
-This means the hard working agent will be replaced by hard working computers and once again, life will go on.
-The DOL will be happy, the administration will be happy, and the agents leaving the business will be happy because they are doing something more useful with their lives.
+The survivors will use algorithms to preset agendas based on the collection of data imputed by the client at a computer keyboard.
+The actual plan will also be pre-set based on the same guidelines for the time of retirement and with the pre-approval of the DOL.
+This means the hard-working agent will be replaced by hard-working computers and once again, life will go on.
+The DOL will be happy, the administration will be happy, and the agents are leaving the business will be happy because they are doing something more useful with their lives.

-The clients of course will be happy simply because they have no other experience in which to judge their financial planner (IBM Mainframe).
+The clients, of course, will be happy just because they have no other experience in which to judge their financial planner (IBM Mainframe).